msaitbd/mkdocs/docs/index.md

-# Welcome to MSA Soft Documentation
+# Welcome to Edumyst Documentation